SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 Configurable properties include:

-- **Witness server** The name of the server that you want to host the file share for the file share witness.
+- **Witness server**: The name of the server that you want to host the file share for the file share witness.
 We recommend that you specify a Client Access server as the witness server.
 This enables the system to automatically configure, secure, and use the share, as needed, and enables the messaging administrator to be aware of the availability of the witness server.

-- **Witness directory** The name of a directory that will be used to store file share witness data.
+- **Witness directory**: The name of a directory that will be used to store file share witness data.
 This directory will automatically be created by the system on the specified witness server.

-- **Database availability group IP addresses** One or more IP addresses must be assigned to the DAG, unless the DAG members are running Windows Server 2012 R2 and you are creating a DAG without an IP address.
+- **Database availability group IP addresses**: One or more IP addresses must be assigned to the DAG, unless the DAG members are running Windows Server 2012 R2 and you are creating a DAG without an IP address.
 Otherwise, the DAG's IP addresses can be configured using manually assigned static IP addresses, or they can be automatically assigned to the DAG using a DHCP server in your organization.

 The Exchange Management Shell enables you to configure DAG properties that aren't available in the EAC, such as DAG IP addresses, network encryption and compression settings, network discovery, the TCP port used for replication, and alternate witness server and witness directory settings, and to enable Datacenter Activation Coordination mode.